apache/incubator-kie-kogito-examples/process-monitoring-springboot/README.md

 ### Architecture

 Once you compile your Spring Boot project, a dashboard for each available process plus a global one will be generated under the path `target/resources/dashboards/`.
-You can then inject those grafana dashboards during the deployment of the grafana instance.
+You can then inject those Grafana dashboards during the deployment of the Grafana instance.

 The use case is summarized in the following schema: